I am so thankful that a reader of Bethel Sozo Research sent in a photo of Beni Johnson's Instagram page from about a week ago. Thank you!

 NEW TO THIS SITE?

 Welcome!
 If you are a BSSM student or involved with sozo and Bethel Church, please know this ministry loves you and prays for you.
 You are welcome here to browse this site.
 All the factual research on here has been conducted out of love for you with absolutely no financial gain.
 The research on this site is not merely anecdotal but research based on fact and careful study.
 Bethel Sozo Research does not hate any leaders or pastors at Bethel Church (no malice/ill-will toward them).
 We simply wish God's best for them - that they would change their deceptive ways and speak truthfully to people.
 If these leaders will not teach the Biblical truth about Christ's hypostatic union/divinity to the public, that is their free choice, but they must not call themselves 'Bible teachers' because that is not respecting the true Christian faith (Jude 1:3; Acts 4:12; 2 Cor.
 11:4; Matt.
 7:15; 1 John 4:1).
+This website has received comments from around the world from people who have suffered from Sozo - ruined individuals, marriages, families and entire communities.
 Enjoy this site and God bless you!
 With love and civility, BSRJ

 Saturday, August 2, 2014